Notion AI vs Coda AI: Built-in beats bolted-on

 Both tools offer free tiers.
 Start there.
 Build something small that mirrors a real workflow.
 See which one feels right for how your team works.

-For Notion: Create a wiki section, add some meeting notes, try the AI features on existing content.
-You’ll know quickly if the interface clicks.
+For Notion: Create a wiki section, add some meeting notes, then try the AI agent on a real project.
+Ask it to create a launch plan, break it into tasks, and draft supporting docs.
+You’ll quickly see whether the agent-on-top approach fits your workflow.

 For Coda: Build a simple project tracker with a table.
-Add a button that assigns tasks.
-Set up one automation.
-The moment those pieces connect and start working together, you’ll understand what Coda enables that Notion doesn’t.
+Add an AI column that categorizes entries automatically.
+Set up one automation that triggers based on those AI-generated categories.
+The moment those pieces connect and start working together, you’ll understand what structural AI enables.

-The notion ai vs coda ai question resolves itself once you’re clear about whether you need an AI writing assistant or an AI operations platform.
+The notion ai vs coda ai question resolves itself once you’re clear about whether you need AI that acts on your workspace or AI that runs inside your workspace.
 Both are good at what they do.
-Neither tries to be everything.
+With Notion valued at $10 billion and Coda now backed by Grammarly’s $700 million revenue, neither is going anywhere.

 Your workflow will tell you which one you need.
 Listen to it.